Electrical Safety Work Explained

 In the United States, it is the Occupational Safety and Health Administration (OSHA), a government agency of the Department of Labor responsible for maintaining a safe work environment.
 Electrical safety is just one aspect of OSHA’s many requirements for worker safety.
 Anyone who may come into contact with live electricity or electrical hazard must be trained in electrical safety.
 OSHA has set forth regulations on the minimum training that a worker must have, be it in a classroom or through on-the-job training.

-Electrical workers must be trained on working safely around de-energized and energized equipment.
-They must know lockout/tagout procedures for detaching a piece of equipment from its power source, and securing the power source so that it does not become re-energized.
+Electrical workers must be trained to work safely around de-energized and energized equipment.
+They must know lockout/tagout procedures for detaching a piece of equipment from its power source and securing it so that it does not become re-energized.

 A general rule of thumb for working on energized parts is to allow contact up to less than 50 volts.

-Another part of training includes the proper use and care for portable electrical equipment — such as extension cords.
-Workers must be trained in how to visually inspect the equipment for damage, and how to properly connect the equipment to a power source.
+Another part of training includes properly using and caring for portable electrical equipment — such as extension cords.
+Workers must be trained in how to inspect the equipment for damage visually, and how to connect the equipment to a power source properly.

-Qualified personnel must be trained in how to locate and identify exposed live electrical circuits and equipment.
-Training must include the ability to determine the voltage of these live parts, and to accurately know the distance that voltage can travel through the air.
+Qualified personnel must be trained to locate and identify exposed live electrical circuits and equipment.
+Training must include determining the voltage of these live parts and accurately knowing the distance that voltage can travel through the air.

 On-site training